You are now leaving BlackRock’s website

 Appropriate benchmark selection is critical

-Custom or fully-investable benchmarks that represent a manager’s strategic asset allocation may deliver an improved understanding of active returns than third-party benchmarks.
+Custom or fully-investable benchmarks that represent a manager’s strategic asset allocation may deliver an improved understanding of active returns over third-party benchmarks.

 In this paper we provide an in-depth analysis of the challenges associated with measuring active target date fund performance.
 We seek to highlight the importance of using custom or investable benchmarks, rather than third-party industry benchmarks or category averages to accurately assess the value added by active management in target date funds.